Dr Richard Dune

-A critical juncture in England's adult social care sector - Dr Richard Dune -
+A critical juncture in England's adult social care sector

-Image by seventyfourimages via Envato Elements
+Image by DC_Studio via Envato Elements

-Crisis in adult social care: Navigating systemic challenges in England post-COVID
+Crisis in adult social care: Navigating systemic challenges in England post-COVID amid funding gaps, workforce shortages, & rising demand at a critical juncture

 Deepening challenges